pmcollins/gumdrop/gumdrop.json/README.md

 # Gumdrop-JSON

-A library for turning JSON into POJOs and vice-versa.
+Converts JSON into Java objects and vice-versa.

 ### Overview

+Gumdrop has a simple, imperative API for wiring up field-attribute relationships at compile time.
 The motivation for Gumdrop-JSON isn't performance, but compile-time safety and avoidance of both annotations and reflection.
-Instead it has a simple, imperative API for wiring up field-attribute relationships at compile time.

-As a happy side effect, however, because it doesn't use reflection, this library happens to be over twice as fast as Google's Gson library at serializing and deserializing to and from JSON, all without having made any explicit performance optimizations.
+As a happy side effect, however, because it doesn't use reflection, this library happens to be over two times faster than Google's Gson library at serializing and deserializing to and from JSON, all without having made any explicit performance optimizations (yet).

 For a little more information about how this works under the hood, see [Gumdrop Common](../gumdrop.common/).